gaurav-aggarwall/Janta-Hack/README.md

 [Janta_Hack](./Janta_Hack.ipynb) summarises our submission for the hackathon and [final_sub.csv](./final_sub.csv) is the final submission CSV.
 Our approaches have been briefly described in the notebook.

 Apart from the described techniques, we did explore other options as well such as
-- Automated Machine Learning
+- Automated Machine Learning using H20.ai
-- Feed Forward Neural Networks
+- Feed Forward Neural Networks using Fastai.

 Though, not they did not perform that well, we would be sharing there implementations as well.

 *Please Note:*  Plotly figures are not rendered in GitHub's online view, so EDA section in the notebook might seem incomplete.
 Here, are some images though,

 ![alt text](https://raw.githubusercontent.com/gaurav1209/Janta-Hack/master/plots/label-dist.png)
 ![alt text](https://raw.githubusercontent.com/gaurav1209/Janta-Hack/master/plots/a_hist.png)